-- a) Arrange for the vehicle to be tested at the designated testing station; - b) Submit the renewal application form along with the following documents: - Vehicle fitness test pass certificate -carried out not more than 1 month prior to the start date of the licence;

-- MOT pass certificate carried out not more than 1 month prior to the start date of the licence; - Vehicle registration document (V5C Certificate) in the applicant's name or documentary proof of purchase identifying the applicant as the purchaser of the vehicle; - Appropriate valid certificate of motor insurance for the vehicle which must include cover for Private Hire work (annual policies only); - Current vehicle licence plate and window badge.
+- a) Arrange for the vehicle to be tested at the designated testing station; - b) Submit the renewal application form along with the following documents: - Vehicle fitness test pass certificate -carried out not more than 1 month prior to the start date of the licence; - MOT pass certificate as above; - Vehicle registration document (V5 / log-book) in the applicant's name or documentary proof of purchase identifying the applicant as the purchaser of the vehicle; - Appropriate valid certificate of motor insurance for the vehicle which must include cover for Private Hire work (annual policies only); - Current vehicle licence plate and window badge.

-For a vehicle licence renewal, the authority will accept a vehicle fitness test pass certificate issued a maximum of 4 weeks before the vehicle licence renewal date.
+For a vehicle licence renewal, the authority will accept a vehicle fitness test pass certificate issued a maximum of 1 month before the vehicle licence renewal date.